Granny Square Afghan: 7 Stunning Blanket Layout Ideas

 Professional Joining Methods for Your Granny Square Afghan

-How you join your squares can make or break the final look of your granny square afghan.
-Here are four professional methods, ranked from easiest to most refined:
+How you join your squares can make or break the finished look.
+Here are four methods, easiest to most refined:

 1. Slip Stitch Join